 Although living on and cultivating these lands for hundreds of years, the state of Israel does not recognize Bedouin ownership over lands in the Negev.
 The slight moment in which the state does recognize such ownership is when a Bedouin decides to give up his land, then, the state gives ridiculous compensation and registers it as state land.

 In the al-Uqbi ruling, Miriam Naor, the Supreme Court President stated: “I will advise my colleagues to reject the claims of the appellants in everything relating to the rights they purchased on these lands whether by means of the traditional Bedouin land laws, by virtue of Ottoman and Mandatory Land Laws, or by the laws of honesty, International Law or Basic Laws […] in light of these conclusions, the appellants are not entitled to compensation or land exchange under the Acquisition of Lands Law because of the expropriation of the said lands״ (HCD 4220/12, article 83).

-Summary | The Bedouin community in the Israeli Negev is an indigenous group to the area.
-Yet, the state of Israel does not recognize it.
-Although comprising about 34% of the population of the Negev, the Bedouin community is still neglected by the state in all levels.
-Instead of recognizing the Bedouin as indigenous people, allow them to practice their traditional way of life in their villages and support this disenfranchised community, the state of Israel keeps on struggling against the Bedouin community.
+Summary | The Arab Bedouin community in the Negev/Naqab is indigenous to the area.
+Yet, the state of Israel does not recognize it as such.
+Although comprising about 34% of the population of the Negev/Naqab, the Arab Bedouin population is still neglected by the state in all spheres of life.
+Instead of recognizing the Arab Bedouins as indigenous people, allowing them to practice their traditional way of life in their villages, and supporting this disenfranchised community, the state of Israel keeps on fighting against its own citizens.